Agenda and minutes

 f) The fourth priority is around measuring the impact of the Early Help Partnership and creating an audit tool.
 Work is ongoing with partners to develop and agree key performance indicators, and develop a consistent approach to gathering feedback from service users.

 g) The fifth priority is around funding and identifying sustainability options for the Partnership and how funding can be pooled.
 Work is happening to develop a sustainability strategy for 2025.
-The Council and partners are applying for a variety of funding streams to collaborate and maximise value.
+The Council ... view the full minutes text for item 34.

 35.